eneax/learn-javascript/playground/types.md

 ## Numbers

+There is only one type of number in JavaScript and it's `Number`.
-It can be numbers that have or do not have decimal in them.
+It includes numbers that have or do not have decimal in them.

 ## Object